coyo8/coyo8.github.io/_posts/2016-10-18-anatomy-of-xcode-project-files.md

 `Location: {{your-app-name}}.xcworkspace/`

-A workspace is xml document which contains data of projects groups and other documents so you can work on them together.
+A workspace is XML document which contains data of projects groups and other documents so you can work on them together.
 It can contain any number of Xcode projects, plus any other files you want to include.
 In addition to organizing all the files in each Xcode project, a workspace provides implicit and explicit relationships among the included projects and their targets.
 For example.
 The Falcon project workspace file looks like this.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>